ridicoulous/TelegramBotFramework/README.md

 After doing either of above steps you should now be ready to actually start using TelegramBotFramework.

 ## Getting started
+First of all you must get your own token to communicate with telegram bot api.
+Open your Telegram application and type in search BotFather.
+Send him `/newbot` command and follow up instructions

 After  it's time to actually use it.
 To get started we have to add the TelegramBotFramework namespace:  `using TelegramBotFramework;`.

 TelegramBotFramework uses wonderful [library](https://github.com/TelegramBots/Telegram.Bot) to  interact with the [Telegram](https://telegram.org) API.